 The objective of the Manufacturing Electronic Technology Certificate is to provide our students higher level electronic technical skills.
-Install, analyze and troubleshoot electronic systems; use and configure computer hardware, operating systems and basic networks; apply electronic circuit simulation software for circuit design and analysis; troubleshoot electronic equipment; and program PLC's and robots.
+Install, analyze and troubleshoot electronic systems; use and configure basic networks; apply electronic circuit simulation software for circuit design and analysis; troubleshoot electronic equipment; and program PLC's and robots.